A Very Vintage Christmas

 Have a Spot of Christmas Tea

 Christmas teas aren't just for the British.
 This traditional activity, which came to America in the 1830s as part of the temperance movement, brought families together to converse while drinking a variety of teas at long communal tables.
-So, put on a pot of boiling water, make some fancy finger sandwiches, and enjoy a warm mug of tea with your loved ones.
+So, fire up the tea kettle, make some fancy finger sandwiches, and enjoy a warm mug of tea with your loved ones.

 Display a Feather Tree

 The first artificial Christmas tree, the feather tree, has origins dating back to mid-19th-century Germany.
 The thin-branched trees became popular in America in the 1920s, when European immigrants carried their holiday traditions to their new homes.
-Add a feather tree, like this one from Balsam Hill, to your holiday decor for a touch of whimsy and historical charm.
+Add a feather tree, like this feather tree from Wayfair, to your holiday decor for a touch of whimsy and historical charm.

 Mix a Classic Christmas Cocktail

 Classic cocktails have made a grand resurgence in bars around the country.
-Learn how to make your own versions of these boozy beverages so you’ll have something to keep yourself warm—and impress your guests—over the holidays.
-Old-fashioned favorites include the hot toddy (made with a bracing spirit like brandy, rum, or whiskey, mixed with honey, spices, and boiling water) and the Tom and Jerry (a concoction of eggnog, brandy, and rum).
+Learn how to shake up your own versions of these boozy beverages so you’ll have something to keep yourself warm—and impress your guests—over the holidays.
+Old-fashioned cocktail favorites include the hot toddy (made with a bracing spirit like brandy, rum, or whiskey mixed with honey, spices, and boiling water) and the Tom and Jerry (a concoction of eggnog, brandy, and rum).
+Pouring your potables into fancy cocktail glasses makes them even more festive.

 Make a Christmas Jell-O Mold